TimColaneri/rtd-tutorial/source/Reference Guide.rst

 Lists
 ^^^^^

-As mentioned in [this section of the User Guide](https://github.com/lutzhamel/asteroid/blob/master/Asteroid%20User%20Guide.md#the-basics), a **list** is a structured data type that consists of square brackets enclosing comma-separated values.
+As mentioned in `this section of the User Guide <https://github.com/lutzhamel/asteroid/blob/master/Asteroid%20User%20Guide.md#the-basics>`_, a **list** is a structured data type that consists of square brackets enclosing comma-separated values.
 Lists can be modified after their creation.
 ::
   list_member_functions.update({
       'length'    : '__list_length__',